FirkEdu/kreisco-lms/README.md

 Make sure to install node.js then run npm i.
 After that add the following in .env file with all your api keys(app wont work without them)

+also unzip app and add the app folder to the main directory of the app

 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=
 CLERK_SECRET_KEY=